d-spence/yahtzee_flask/README.md

 # Yahtzee

 The classic dice game Yahtzee, recreated using Python and Flask.

+For a video demonstration of this project, [click here.](https://www.youtube.com/watch?v=l2iZLh5wNi4)

 ## Description